Robinlovelace/odjitter/README.md

 sampling, sampling nodes on transport networks and simulating origin and destination points in polygons representing building.
-Building on the established practice of jittering in data visualisation \[ref\], we label this group of techniques ‘origin-destination jittering’.
+Building on the established practice of jittering in data visualisation \[ref\], we label this group of techniques ‘origin-destination jittering’, which includes the vital ‘disaggregation’ step to ensure a diffuse network.

-We found that OD jittering led to substantially more dense and realistic route networks.
+The results of applying each of these jittering techniques to an OD dataset representing travel to work in Edinburgh are illustrated in Figure <a href="#fig:rneted">3.1</a>.
+The results demonstrate that OD jittering led to substantially more dense and presumably more realistic route networks.
+In future work we aim to evaluate the extent to which route networks that are derived from jittered datasets are better, with reference to comparisons between observed travel behavior on transport networks including from manual and automatic counters at point locations and other sources of data.

+![Figure 3.1: Route network results derived from non-jittered OD data (left) and OD data that had been jittered, with pre-processing steps including disaggregation of large flows and randomisation of origin and destionation points on the transport network (right).](figures/rneted.png)

 <!-- # Discussion -->